Part 3 - Summary of Common Linux Commands (Ubuntu)

 Package Management (Ubuntu)

-Update package source
+Update software source

 sudo apt update